Thank you, Cambridge!

-If there’s one thing for which I stand, it’s accountability – the City’s and the Council’s – to the voters, to commitments we make, to decision-making grounded in data and solid analysis, to listening carefully to all points of view, to addressing the true complexity of the issues we face, and to principles of responsible governance.
+I stand for accountability: to commitments we make, to decision-making grounded in data and solid analysis, to considering all points of view, to addressing the true complexity of the issues we face, and to principles of responsible governance.

 Patty's Priorities